 How are supplies distributed upon arrival?

 I’ll create a specific fantasy template for fantasy races.
-For now, here a few things to consider.
+For now, here are a few things to consider.

 Is the majority of your town rich, poor or a mix?
 Why?